Create Harness-Free Models with MAT File Input Data

 The remaining steps of this example use the model

-slexAutotransRootInportsExample.slx.
-If you saved the model with a different name use your model name in the steps going forward.
+slexAutotransRootInportsExample.
+If you saved the model with a different name, use your model name.

 Set Up Harness-Free Inputs

-In the Modeling tab, select Model Settings.
-In the Data Import/Export pane, click the Connect Inputs button.
+In the Modeling tab, click Model Settings.
+In the Data Import/Export pane, click Connect Inputs.